drageniix/responsive-json-webpack-plugin/README.md

 }
 ```
 # React
 You can use the resulting json directly with React.
-You may also provide an image path via the imagePath prop, which should end in "/"
+You may also provide an image path via the imagePath `prop`, which defaults to `/` and should end in `/`.

 ```javascript
 import ResponsiveImage from 'responsive-json-webpack-plugin/react'